 Espresso Martini Recipe

 Espresso Martini is a perfect after-dinner cocktail that will satisfy your sweet tooth, relax you, and give you a little jolt at the same time.
-There are only three ingredients and that's vodka, Kahlua, and espresso.
+There are only three ingredients and that's vodka, Kahlua, and espresso and it comes together in just 5 minutes.

 5 from 1 vote